 Focused, Specialized Learning

-A concentration gives you the option to pursue the same kind of focused coursework as in a specialized LLM program, such as an LLM in Intellectual Property or LLM in Corporate Law.
+A concentration gives you the option to pursue the same kind of focused coursework as in a specialized LLM program, such as an LLM in Intellectual Property & Information or LLM in Corporate Law.
 The courses which satisfy a concentration’s requirements have been carefully selected to provide exposure to a full range of International Business Practice, Intellectual Property, or Tax issues.
 This gives assurance that your studies consist of the most relevant and useful courses.
 A concentration can also demonstrate to employers—either in the US or overseas—your commitment to a particular area of law.

 Flexibility to Use Certificate as Best Suits You